alanng10/class-lang/Docue/Article/Word/a.md

 Word "strikeout" has meaning that is strikeout style.

+Word "flat" has meaning that is flat style.

 Word "miter" has meaning that is miter style.

 Word "bevel" has meaning that is bevel style.